Glenealy, County Wicklow

+During the early medieval period Glenealy was the site of an ancient monastic establishment founded by St. Enan who was associated with St. Kevin.
+It was also connected with St. Molibba, Kevin's nephew who was active in Wicklow during that time.

 Transport

 Bus Éireann route 133 serves the village providing links to Dublin, Bray, Wicklow, Rathnew, Rathdrum, Avoca and Arklow.

 Sport

 Glenealy Hurling Club has won the Wicklow Senior Hurling Championship 16 times as of 2020, most recently beating Carnew in the 2018 county final.
 They were also the first Wicklow team to make it through to a Leinster Final.
 In 2017, the club reached the final of the Leinster intermediate club championship, but lost to Ballyragget of Kilkenny by one point.